 We made one final stop again at the Sheep River Overlook to take in the view before continuing back to the car.
 All told we cycled 76 km and climbed 645 m (2,116 feet).

-Want to rent a bike in Black Diamond?
+Want to rent a bike in Black Diamond (Diamond Valley)?

 Further reading on bike rides in Alberta